 As an allied health professional, Ms. Ward has collaborated on a PAHO/WHO project to comprehensively and objectively assess the health research ethics system in Trinidad and Tobago.
 She has also served on several Committees including the: Advisory Board of theHIV/AIDS Workplace Advocacy Unit, Ministry of Labour and Small Enterprise Development as well as the HIV Multi-disciplinary Advisory Committee, Ministry of Social Development and Family Services.

-Working in the public sector for six years, Ms. Ward continues to contribute to the implementation of national policy and currently works in the field of health and human rights.
+Working in the public sector for seven years, Ms. Ward continues to contribute to the implementation of national policy and currently works in the field of health and human rights.